If the holidays are a busy time for your small business, you know how important the next few months will be.

 The ways in which customers find your business have changed a lot in recent years.
 While word-of-mouth referrals will likely still be your biggest driver of new business, there are also new platforms like social and search that help you reach new customers every day.

-84 percent of shoppers will use some digital tools — including smartphones, tablets, and desktop — when planning their holiday shopping.
+With Covid-19 still upon us, you can bet that almost everyone will use some digital tools — including smartphones, tablets, and desktop — when planning their holiday shopping.

 In order to find you, shoppers will ask for recommendations on social media.
 They’ll search for your business on a search engine like Google or Bing.
 And they’ll use listing platforms and mobile apps like Yelp, TripAdvisor, and YellowPages to read reviews and get details about your business.
 Making it easy for them to find the right information will offer a huge advantage when it comes to bringing new customers through your doors.

 Take action: Perform a search for your business and see what information shows up.
 If you have a brick and mortar store, you should notice details like hours, location, and service area show up right away.
 You should also see your website, social channels, and any listings sites with information about your business.